Neonatal Intensive Care Unit (NICU)

 - If needed during the infant’s NICU stay, consultations are made with neurologists, ophthalmologists, audiologists, cardiologists, nephrologists, physiatrists, geneticists, surgeons and any other specialist that may be necessary.
 Consultations with neonatologists from Tertiary Care Centers are also available.

 Registered Nurses (RNs) are staffed in the NICU 24 hours per day, seven days a week, including some RNC-NIC (RNs certified in caring for neonatal patients) and/or Transport Nurses.
-All nurses are certified in Neonatal Resuscitation and are trained to perform specialized procedures such as:
+All nurses are certified in Neonatal Resuscitation and are trained to perform specialized procedures.

 Respiratory Therapists (RTs) also play a vital role in the day-to-day care of infants in the NICU.